hexydec/torque/readme.md

 All three libraries have automated test suites to ensure reliability, and should outperform other PHP based minifiers in terms of compression.

+### What is Content Security Policy?

+Content Security Policy (CSP) is a very powerful browser security feature that only enables assets to be downloaded from the specified domains.
+Any assets that are downloaded from domains that are not listed will be blocked.

 ### How do I setup my Content-Security-Policy?

-Content-Security-Policy (CSP) is a very powerful browser security feature that only enables assets to be downloaded from the specified domains.
-Any assets that are downloaded from domains that are not listed will be blocked.

 Using the developer tools in your browser (Press F12), look at the network tab on each page, and note down the domains that are used for different assets, along with their asset type.
 You can then enter those domains in to the relevant CSP boxes.
 Be sure to run any extra features of your website that use Fetch or XHR, as these connections are also bound by CSP.